How to safely reopen school in the fall | ExBulletin

 How to safely reopen school in the fall

-Masks, social distance, push-up tests: These unpleasant coronavirus control measures are not yet over for K-12 children who have returned to school after summer vacation.
+Masks, Social Distance, Push-ups Tests: These unpleasant coronavirus protections are not yet over for K-12 children returning to school from summer vacation.

 It is unlikely that the COVID-19 vaccine will be available to children under the age of 12 before classes resume in the fall.
-However, a new study shows that when elementary school students wear masks and keep a certain distance from each other throughout the day, one infected child may, on average, be less likely to infect one other student.
-Turned out to be high.
-30-day course.
+However, a new study shows that on average, one infected child is less likely to infect another student if elementary school students wear masks and keep a certain distance throughout the day. ..
+Turned out to be expensive.
+30 day course.

-However, if schools abolish masks, abandon efforts to reduce child-to-child mixing, and fail to detect and isolate potentially infected people, outbreaks can certainly occur.
+However, if schools abolish masks, abandon efforts to reduce child-to-child mixing, and fail to detect and isolate potentially infected people, outbreaks will certainly occur.
 Modeling exercises show that there is.

-However, these outbreaks do not always occur on a large scale, and local boards of education and mayors are forced to make difficult choices.
+However, these outbreaks do not always occur on a large scale, forcing local boards of education and mayors to make difficult choices.

 Newsletter